InBold Terms and Conditions

 6. Events & Experiential Marketing

-6.1 Cancellation & Postponement: If an event is canceled or postponed due to weather, venue closures, or Force Majeure, the Client remains responsible for all non-refundable third-party costs (e.g., catering, venue deposits, staging, talent guarantees) incurred by InBold up to the point of cancellation.
+6.1 Cancellation & Postponement: If an event is canceled or postponed due to weather, venue closures, or force majeure, the Client remains responsible for all non-refundable third-party costs (e.g., catering, venue deposits, staging, and talent guarantees) incurred by InBold up to the point of cancellation.

 6.2 Permits and Safety: Unless explicitly scoped in the agreement, the Client or the event venue is solely responsible for securing local event permits, ensuring health and safety compliance, and managing crowd control.